 The incredibly challenging Tour de France bike race will begin this weekend.
 For years, women have been working to bring back a similar race for females.
 Now, the organizers have announced that the women's Tour de France will return next July.

 Posts tagged as “equality”

-To recap 2019, NewsForKids.net is taking a look back at some of the most interesting stories we’ve covered this year.
-Today we’re looking at some inspiring stories of people working for equality.
+To recap 2020, NewsForKids.net is taking a look back at some of the most interesting stories we’ve covered this year.
+Today we’re looking at important stories of people pushing for equality.

 Among the more unusual news stories recently…Sarah Fuller becomes the first woman to score in a Power 5 football game, scientists report that kangaroos can communicate with humans, and an artist takes an eight-year photo with a beer can - by accident.

 On Saturday, Vanderbilt University senior Sarah Fuller made history by becoming the first female to play in a Power 5 college football game.
 The special event was celebrated widely - even by supporters of the opposing team.